 - Cooking oil - no more than 25 litres in a sealed container

-*bags must be strong, tied and not overloaded (under 10kg per sack).
+*clear bags must be strong, tied and not overloaded (under 10kg per sack).
 They cannot include general household waste, hazardous waste and sharp items must be wrapped to avoid piercing.
-If the item does not fit into a standard black sack then that item will need to be consdered as 1 whole item.
+If the item does not fit into a standard clear bag then that item will need to be considered as 1 whole item

 If you have any questions related to an item you wish to be collected, please call the number to book a collection and speak to an advisor, alternatively please email firstname.lastname@example.org